softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_group/readme.md

 >
 > ⑪ tests the associated GUI functionality of `AnalyzeGroup_ST_BUD`.
 >
-> ⑫ Similar to the previous test, this initializes the first `AnalyzeGroup_ST_BUD` with the specified `gr` and densities.
+> ⑫ initializes the first `AnalyzeGroup_ST_BUD` similar to the previous test, using the specified `gr` and densities.
 >
 > ⑬ initializes the second `AnalyzeGroup_ST_BUD` using the first `AnalyzeGroup_ST_BUD` instance as a template.
 This setup allows the second instance to have its own `gr` data while applying the same parameters, specifically the densities.
 >
 > ⑭ creates a `CompareGroup` instance with the defined `AnalyzeGroup_ST_BUD` instances.
 >
-> ⑮, ⑯, ⑰, and ⑱ test creating, drawing, showing, and closing the GUI of the `CompareGroup`, which is an associated GUI of `AnalyzeGroup_ST_BUD`
+> ⑮, ⑯, ⑰, and ⑱ test creating, drawing, showing, and closing the GUI of the `CompareGroup`, which is the associated GUI of `AnalyzeGroup_ST_BUD`
 >